SpacelyProject/spacely-docs/spacely-caribou/basic-setup/Operating System Image for Spacely-Caribou.md

 ## Copy Files to the SD Card

-First, mount your SD card as a media device with the following commands:
+First, mount both partitions of your SD card under /media/ with the following commands:
 ```
 sudo mkdir /media/usb1
 sudo mount /dev/sdb1 /media/usb1
+sudo mkdir /media/usb2
+sudo mount /dev/sdb2 /media/usb2
 ```

-Then, copy boot files to the FAT32 partition.
+Then, copy boot files to **the FAT32 partition (/media/usb1)**.

 *Boot files:*  BOOT.BIN, image.ub, and boot.scr

 Note: the kernel and devicetree blob are included as part of these files.

-Next, Extract the rootfs into the second partition:
+Next, Extract the rootfs into **the second partition (/media/usb2)**:

-1. cd to mounted directory, then tar –xzvf /PATH/TO/rootfs.tar.gz
+1. cd to mounted directory, then ```tar –xzvf /PATH/TO/rootfs.tar.gz -C /media/usb2/```
 2. Optional: Add peary and cmake files to the rootfs to save time later.
 Process for Mounting/unmounting an SD Card on Linux: